ymerejsasnak/lights-out/README.md

 lights-out
 ==========

 Browser Lights Out game.
-For fun and practice with html/css/js/jQ.
+For fun and practice with html/css/js/jq
 <br>
 <br>
-Need to implement:<br>
--game completed detector<br>
 Optional stuff to add later:<br>
 -keep count of moves<br>
 -option to have randomized start position<br>